 Throughout his pre-doctoral studies, he developed 2 international research stays at the Swinden Technology Centre (UK) and the GKSS Forschungszentrum (Germany).

 During these almost 20 years of intense research activity, he has published more than 250 documents in journals and conference proceedings, and presented more than 90 works at national and international conferences.
-In this regard, 103 of the documents have been published in JCR journals, most of them (93) being ranked within the first and second quartiles of their categories.
+In this regard, 105 of the documents have been published in JCR journals, most of them (95) being ranked within the first and second quartiles of their categories.
 These publications are mainly focused on the mechanical behavior of materials and structural integrity.
-Additionally, he is member of the editorial board of Material Design and Processing Communications (Wiley), International Journal of Structural Integrity (Emerald), Journal of Mechanical Behavior of Materials (De Gruyter), Frontiers in Materials (Frontiers) and Metals (MDPI), has been guest editor of special issues in Theoretical and Applied Fracture Mechanics (Elsevier) and Metals (MDPI), and is a frequent reviewer of manuscripts in more than 40 JCR journals.
+Additionally, he is associate editor of the Journal of Mechanical Behavior of Materials (De Gruyter), member of the editorial board of Material Design and Processing Communications (Wiley), International Journal of Structural Integrity (Emerald), Frontiers in Materials (Frontiers) and Metals (MDPI), has been guest editor of special issues in Theoretical and Applied Fracture Mechanics (Elsevier) and Metals (MDPI), and is a frequent reviewer of manuscripts in more than 40 JCR journals.